fujii/fujii.github.io/_posts/2015-10-10-cmake-best-practice.md

 I'd like to collect CMake Best Practices from the Internet.

-## Use function instread of macro
+## Use function instead of macro

-Macro overrides variables in callers variable scope.
+Macro overrides variables in caller's variable scope.
-Use function which has a own variable scope.
+Use function which has an own variable scope.
 And, use `set(<variable> <value>...
 PARENT_SCOPE)` if you want to set a variables in parent scope.

 ~~~cmake